 First, head to the BIOS and see if all the components appear.
 For instance, check if all the RAMs are detected and if all the storage you have installed is showing up.
 If all is good and well, then you can move to the next step, that is, to monitor the temperatures and performance.

 Monitor Thermals and Performance

 You can use software like MSI Afterburner to monitor the thermals of your PC.
 After installing such software, play a few games and notice the performance.
 Is it running smoothly, as expected?
 Is there a fluctuation in performance?
 How are the thermals doing?

-If your PC is facing any thermal problems, then it might be due to improper installation of the air cooler.
-Recheck if it’s seated properly and if the thermal paste is adequate or not.
+If your PC faces any thermal problems, it might be due to improper air cooler installation.
+Recheck whether it’s seated correctly and whether the thermal paste is adequate.
 You can also refer to our guides on How To Lower GPU Temperature and How To Lower CPU Temperature for more troubleshooting techniques.

-Now that your PC is good to go, you will likely spend a lot of time gaming on it.
-However, as time passes, you need to give your system a thorough cleaning to prolong its lifespan and get the most out of it.
+Now that your PC is ready, you will likely spend a lot of time gaming on it.
+However, as time passes, you need to thoroughly clean your system to prolong its lifespan and get the most out of it.

-What happens is that, with time, dust will begin to accumulate on the motherboard and other components, and now that the component is covered with dust, it will trap more heat.
-Not only that, but dust in the fans and the heatsink can also mess with the system’s airflow.
+What happens is that, with time, dust will begin to accumulate on the motherboard and other components, and now that the element is covered with dust, it will trap more heat.
+Also, dust in the fans and the heatsink can mess with the system’s airflow.

 As a result, your PC will not perform as well as it used to.
 On top of that, if any component begins to overheat, then you also risk damaging it or decreasing its lifespan.
-Therefore, it is necessary to clean your PC every now and then to keep it up and running for a long time.
+Therefore, cleaning your PC now and then is necessary to keep it up and running for a long time.
 You can also read our guide on How Often Should I Clean My PC? to get an idea of how regularly a PC needs to be cleaned.